imagej/imagej.github.io/_pages/plugins/ridge-detection.md

 ---

 {% include warning/unmaintained %}
- {% include biginfo-box content='As this plugin is no longer maintained... you can check out [ImageJ Ops](/libs/imagej-ops) for Ridge Detection algorithms.' %}
+ {% include notice icon='info' size='large' content='As this plugin is no longer maintained... you can check out [ImageJ Ops](/libs/imagej-ops) for Ridge Detection algorithms.' %}

 {% capture author%}